Champ Clark

 James Beauchamp Clark (March 7, 1850 – March 2, 1921) was an American politician and attorney who served as the 36th speaker of the United States House of Representatives from 1911 to 1919.
-He was the only Democrat to serve as speaker during the Progressive Era when Republicans dominated the House, Senate, and presidency.
+He was the only Democrat to serve as speaker during the Progressive Era when Republicans dominated the House, Senate and presidency.
 Clark represented Missouri's district between 1893 and 1921.

 Born in Kentucky, Clark established a law practice in Bowling Green, Missouri.
-After serving in local, county, and state office, he won election to the U.S. House in 1892, lost his seat in 1894, and won the seat back in 1896.
-He became the House Minority Leader in 1908 and was elevated to Speaker after Democrats took control of the House in the 1910 elections.
+After serving in local, county and state office, he won election to the U.S. House in 1892, lost his seat in 1894, and won the seat again in 1896.
+He became the House minority leader in 1908 and was elevated to speaker after Democrats took control of the house in the 1910 elections.
 He inadvertently helped defeat the Canadian–American Reciprocity Treaty of 1911 by arguing that ratification of the treaty would lead to the incorporation of Canada into the United States.

 Entering the 1912 Democratic National Convention, Clark had won the backing of a majority of the delegates, but lacked the necessary two-thirds majority to win the presidential nomination.
-After dozens of ballots, Woodrow Wilson emerged as the Democratic presidential nominee, and went on to win the 1912 presidential election.
-Clark helped Wilson pass much of his progressive agenda but opposed U.S. entry into World War I. In the 1918 midterm elections, Democrats lost their control of the House of Representatives, ending Clark's tenure as Speaker.
+After dozens of ballots, Woodrow Wilson emerged as the Democratic presidential nominee and later won the 1912 presidential election.
+Clark helped Wilson pass much of his progressive agenda but opposed American entry into World War I. In the 1918 midterm elections, Democrats lost control of the House of Representatives, ending Clark's tenure as speaker.
 The 1920 House elections saw the defeat of numerous Democrats, including Clark.
 He died the following March, two days before he would have left office.

 Early life and education

-Clark was born in Lawrenceburg, Kentucky, to John Hampton Clark and Aletha Beauchamp.
-Through his mother, he was the first cousin twice removed of the famous lawyer-turned-murderer Jereboam O. Beauchamp.
+Clark was born in Lawrenceburg, Kentucky to John Hampton Clark and Aletha Beauchamp.
+Through his mother, he was a first cousin twice removed of the famous murderer and former lawyer Jereboam O. Beauchamp.
 He is also directly descended from the famous John Beauchamp (Plymouth Company) through his mother.
-He graduated from Bethany College in 1873, and from Cincinnati Law School in 1875.
+He graduated from Bethany College in 1873 and from Cincinnati Law School in 1875.

 Career

 Clark served as president of Marshall College (now Marshall University) from 1873 to 1874.
 In 1875, he was admitted to the bar, and the following year he moved to Bowling Green, Missouri, the county seat of Pike County, where he practiced law.
-He was city attorney from 1878 to 1881, and prosecuting attorney of Pike County from 1885 to 1889.
+He was city attorney from 1878 to 1881 and prosecuting attorney of Pike County from 1885 to 1889.